AMG has adopted best practices in corporate governance, including:

-• Non-Executive Independent Board Chair
+• Non-Executive Independent Board Chair with expansive duties

 • Independent Board Committees